-USA: Useful, concrete, and tangible \rightarrow Almost no limits at all • EPO: Requires some technical effect \rightarrow Very broad; technical application sufficient Japan: Requires a "further technical effect beyond normal interaction between software and hardware" Similar to the proposed EU software patent directive Austria: Technical problem and technical means \rightarrow Very few decisions, so no definite answer possible Germany: Technical problem, solution, and means → Alternatively: Technical problem " Currently about equally divided: 50% decisions according to core theory, 50% according to holistic interpretation
+- USA: Methods patentable - → Almost no limits at all; slightly reducing - " Latest decision: Significant reduction, "technicality" necessary - EPO: Requires some technical effect - \rightarrow Very broad; technical application sufficient - Japan: Requires a "further technical effect beyond normal interaction between software and hardware" - Similar to the proposed EU software patent directive - Austria: Technical problem and technical means - \rightarrow Very few decisions, so no definite answer possible - Germany: Technical problem, solution, and means - Result: All countries are currently moving "towards the EPO" - But the USA might be going to be even more restrictive!

-- Main difficulty with software patents: - → When you should solve a problem, how probable is it to independently reach a solution which violates a patent? " Actually a problem of triviality! - → Main idea of patents is to prevent "knock-offs" (economy) and ensure publication (society) - " Whether these aims can be reached by software patents is not very clear in my opinion - No clear interpretation of laws or international consensus - Could perhaps be only a transitory problem: Until all the trivial and "basic" software patents have expired
+- Main difficulty with software patents: - → When you should solve a problem, how probable is it to independently reach a solution which violates a patent? " Actually a problem of triviality! - → Main idea of patents is to prevent "knock-offs" (economy) and ensure publication (society) - " Whether these aims can be reached by software patents is not very clear in my opinion - No clear interpretation of laws or international consensus - Could perhaps be only a transitory problem: Until all the trivial and "basic" software patents have expired geek & poke http://geekandpoke.typepad.com/geekandpoke/2010/06/lucky-gen-z.html